-I welcome the Minister of State to the House.
+I welcome the Minister of State.
 I do not intend to repeat all of the points that have been made because Senator Ruane has covered the vast majority of issues that need to be raised.

-The first memorandum on establishing an electoral commission went to Cabinet in September 1996.
+The first memorandum on establishing an electoral commission went to the Cabinet in September 1996.
 That gives us an idea of how long this matter has been knocking around.
-It got caught up in electoral cycles and recessions so there has not been time to proceed with the proposal.
-I urge the Minister of Minister to press forward with reform because we all agree on the need to reform and improve the electoral system.
+As it got caught up in electoral cycles and recessions, there has not been time to proceed with the proposal.
+I urge the Minister of State to press forward with reform because we all agree on the need to reform and improve the electoral system.

 As I walked up the stairs to the Chamber someone mentioned to me the role played by the Minister.
 We will send observers to the forthcoming mid-term elections in the United States.
 The flaw in that system is that a candidate can play a role in an election.
 For this reason, I propose that the Minister and all elected representatives step away to make sure proceedings are transparent.
 As I stated, I do not question anything that happened previously because all Ministers have acted properly in the past.
 There is a flaw in the legislation that could be exploited and, therefore, we must remove it from the legislation.
 I pledge my support to facilitate legislation going through both Houses as quickly as possible once drafting has been completed.

 I welcome the Minister of State at the Department of Housing, Planning and Local Government, Deputy Phelan, and thank him for his opening statement on the proposed electoral commission.
 I am glad that we are finally making a move on this important issue.